 Law & Society

 Since law is embedded in society, then changing laws can implement changes in society.
 This is a key aspect of the next module which will address agency and the capacity of individuals to initiate change by working alone or collectively.

 Readings: Gelderloos, Peter.
 2010.
 The Justice Trap and the Disempowerment of Society.
 Moscow Papers and visit River Phoenix Center for Peacebuilding.

-Locate a news article that addresses a specific conflict.
+Discussion: Locate a news article that addresses a specific conflict.
 It does not matter if it is a small-scale dispute between two parties or a large-scale dispute between large groups.
 Use the terms and concepts presented in this lesson and the Gelderloos reading to make your case for devising a meaningful way to achieve a resolution to the dispute.
-Would you recommend a punitive approach that will enact a penalty on those in infringe?
+Would you recommend a punitive approach that will enact a penalty on those who infringe?
 Or would you implement a means of seeking restorative justice through a community-based system of conflict resolution?
 Be sure to include a link to the article in your post.

 When you complete the discussion, move on to Religion lesson.